huddy67/Morrill-Hudson-Portfolio/project1.md

 ## Component song

-the second step of our project was creating the "component song".
+The second step of our project was creating the "component song".
 Using suno, a website that generates ai songs and lyrics, I created my component song that was informative of how components function and how they are all integrated to work with eachother.

-song lyrics and link
+##### song lyrics and link

-Metal to magic
+## Metal to magic

-adddd
+Metal To Magic was the portion of the project where we learned about the components of a PC like the hardware and software, which are listed below as well as their functions.

-### Hardware components
+#### Hardware components

 | **Hardware**      | **Purpose**                                                                                     |
 |-------------------|-------------------------------------------------------------------------------------------------|